-Renal insufficiency: No dosage adjustment is necessary for patients with creatinine clearance \geq 30 ml/min (see 5.2 'Pharmacokinetic properties').
-The use of etoricoxib in patients with creatinine clearance <30 ml/min is contra-indicated (see 4.3 'Contra-indications' and 4.4 'Special warnings and precautions for use').
+Pharmacokinetic properties).
+The use of etoricoxib in patients with creatinine clearance ≥ 30 ml/min (see 5.2 Pharmacokinetic properties).
+The use of etoricoxib in patients with creatinine clearance <30 ml/min is contra-indicated (see 4.3 'Contra- indications' and 4.4 'Special warnings and precautions for use').